Water Industry

 Over $5B

-Invested each year by NAWC's 15 largest members to improve water systems across the country — Nearly half of what the federal government invests annually
+Invested each year by NAWC's 15 largest members to improve water system quality and reliability across the country — Nearly half of what the federal government invests annually

-The many benefits of working with regulated water companies
+The many benefits of working with regulated, private water companies

 Strategic, ongoing investment in water systems